canhorn/EventHorizon.Blazor.UserManagement/README.md

 # About EventHorizon Blazor User Management

-This is a Sample project that has a focus on Real-Time updates, it just uses User Management as the UI pages that will be used to create.
+An Real-Time User Management UX showing off how SiganlR can be used in a Blazor Wasm application.

 ## Tech Used